 Loan funds account for the receipt of funds, disbursements to students, and repayments made by students.
 Loan account restrictions vary and are set by the funding entity.
-Departments and students should contact the Office of Student Financial Aid with any questions concerning loan awarding procedures.
+Departments and students should contact the Office of Scholarships and Financial Aid with any questions concerning loan awarding procedures.

 An endowment is a special fund whereby the principal is held for investment and the interest earned on the principal is spent as directed by the donor.
 With the acceptance of endowment funds from an outside donor, the University assumes certain fiduciary responsibilities.
 These responsibilities include making sure the funds are held and expended in compliance with the donor wishes. since permanent endowments continue in perpetuity, it is very important that the University maintain a clear understanding of any donor restrictions.
 For this reason, when a department receives funds, the department should have the donor's wishes in writing to ensure compliance over the years.

 Plant Funds: The unexpended plant funds, renewal and replacement funds, debt service funds and the investment in plant funds together are called Plant Funds.